You are here

 General homogeneous production function jr Q= F(jL, jK) exhibits the following characteristics based on the value of r.

 If r = 1, it implies constant returns to scale.
-In such a case, production function is said to be linearly homogeneous of first order.
+In such a case, the production function is said to be linearly homogeneous of the first order.

 If r > 1, it implies increasing returns to scale.